GamingOnline/Fini-Modified-GUI/README.md

       1. [] execVM "dialog\AH\AH_Menu.sqf";

 ## **Additional Information**
- - If for whatever reason you don't have a notification system or want to used the one bundled in the scripts file, you can change your notification method within the fini cloud config with the following.
+ - If for whatever reason you don't have a notification system or want to use the one bundled in the scripts file, you can change your notification method within the fini cloud config with the following.
  1. [(_this select 0)] call AH_AM_Notification;

 ## **Support**